How to add social proof without slowing your store

 - 3Confirm it lazy-loads media and does not block rendering.

-The weight discipline matters most at the surfaces where one heavy element multiplies, like the collection grid, and at the fragile final step.
+The weight discipline matters most at the surfaces where one heavy element multiplies, like the collection grid, where a single slow tile is repeated forty times, and at the fragile final step.
+The tax compounds.
 The same speed logic carries straight into Core Web Vitals for UGC widgets, and into where on the journey weight is most dangerous, covered in where to place shoppable video.

 Sources & notes